YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 Nodem API
 -----------

-Arguments can be passed to the API functions in two ways:
+Arguments can be passed to the API methods in two ways:

 #. using positional arguments, or
 #. using a single JavaScript object